Kriss0101/cvdb/README.md

 ## Some things left to do

 ### REST API
-Authorization/antentication (a person can create/edit their resumes, other can only view) Add Pagination support for resumes
+Authorization/antentication (a person can create/edit their resumes, other can only view)<br>
+Add Pagination support for resumes<br>
-Add a picture property of persons.
+Add a picture property of persons.<br>
-Add Person endpoints
+Add Person endpoints<br>

 ### Browser
-Add views and controllers to Add/edit a resume
+Add views and controllers to Add/edit a resume<br>
-Add Pagination in the search view.
+Add Pagination in the search view.<br>
-Increase test coverage of the browser
+Increase test coverage of the browser<br>